 Clojure provides two basic ways to interface with the host platform.

-which I touched in [a previous
+The more comprehending is gen-class which I touched in [a previous

 post]gc.
-It's little brother is proxy
+It's little brother is proxy.
+Although less powerful it

-.
+is more dynamic than gen-class.
 Let's see how it works…

-So what is actually the difference between gen-class
+So what is actually the difference between gen-class and proxy?

-creates a named class while proxy
+gen-class creates a named class while proxy does not

 1. This has some serious